 1. "What is a good General?"
 He responded:" A good General would know the enemy well and would know how to use his units appropriately: where a squad is needed, then only commit a squad; where a battalion is needed, then only commit a battalion."

 2. "What differs a good General from a bad General?"
 He points to a tactical map and answered me:"When preparing for a military operation, a bad General would just take out a red pencil, mark two locations A and B with two dots, use a ruler to draw a straight line joining these two dots, then order his units to march without deviation along this straight red line, unaware of terrain conditions between these two locations.
 On the contrary, a good General would inspect the area of operation in person and would know exactly what types of obstacles his units would have to surmount while moving from location A to location B."

 A major incident

 General Hieu and LTC US Advisor Roy Couch came to visit my unit, the 4th Battalion, 9th Regiment, 5th Infantry Division.
-At that time I was a second lieutenant standing with a platoon receiving the arrival of the Division Commanding General and the American Advisor visiting the unit.
-Right after the incident, within a minute, an American Advisor told me that General Hieu was very lucky; he walked ahead of Roy Couch and the helicopter’s blades hit Roy Couch’s body.
-After the accident, the chief pilot came to the rear of the helicopter, knelled down and put a hand to his forehead in reflection of the accident.
+At that time, I was a second lieutenant standing with a platoon receiving the arrival of the Division Commanding General and the American Advisor visiting the unit.
+Right after the incident, within a minute, an American Advisor told me that General Hieu was very lucky; he walked ahead of Roy Couch, and the helicopter’s blades hit Roy Couch’s body.
+After the accident, the chief pilot came to the rear of the aircraft, knelled down and put a hand to his forehead in the reflection of the accident.
 I was speechless because of the unexpected and sudden accident, and could only sympathize with the unfortunate fate of Roy Couch.

 On February 10, my brother pronounced the following eulogy: